 No ring-ins: Teams caught playing UNREGISTERED PLAYERS receive -3pts for a forfeit!
 This too will incur an automatic 2-week suspension for the player involved from any team he/she is registered in AND also the possibility of the person who invited them to play OR someone from the team that is prepared to take the wrap.
 If the team is caught a 2nd time playing un-registered players during Rnds 1-12 they will be removed from the competition.
 Those caught at FINALS time will be automatically removed from the finals series & replaced with the team next on the ladder.
 This is an unfair and unsportsmanlike act.

 In the event of forfeits, any team who forfeits 3 times (OR loses 3pts for a forfeit for any other reason x 3) in total will be removed from the competition, with NO refund of fees paid.
 This rule has been put in place for the courtesy of all other paying teams.
 However, with the rule of “forfeit notification”, if unforeseen circumstances apply with the team and they make every effort to notify the competition organisers, then this rule may be flexible at the sole discretion of the competition organisers.
 Their decision is final.
-Teams who do forfeit, if they notify the competition organiser in person 3 hours prior to their game, will not lose 3 points but rather will receive 0 points that night with the opposition receiving 3 points for the win.
+Teams who do forfeit, if they notify the competition organiser in person 3 hours prior to their game, will receive 0 points that night with the opposition receiving 3 points for the win.
 Points for and against will also be NIL.
-Outside the 3 hours personal notification, the team will lose 3 points.
-In addition, a no-show forfeit will incur the same result.
 Points for and against will be 0 for, and minus 5 against in all cases.
 Teams who do forfeit: only those who attend the night’s game of forfeit and sign on, qualify for the match.
 All other players don’t qualify for that match and it won’t count toward any qualifying matches for the semifinals or final.
 Any players who have a washout match or are in receipt of a forfeit qualify for that match regardless of if they turn up or not.
 We try not to have byes in any grades, but depending on quality AND number of teams nominated, this may change at any stage due to competition organiser’s discretion.
 In the situation of any teams getting 2 byes and others only getting 1, be aware that draws are selected at random by the computer.
 It is extremely hard to avoid this happening.
 Grading is usually completed by no later than Round 2 or 3 but subject to change at any time.

 12. Qualification/Signing On/Disqualification – THESE OCCUR AT YOUR PLAYING FIELD.
 A member of our staff will come to your field during the course of your game and capture all players playing in our assemble team manager portal.